mloda docs

 )

-# Demonstrating mloda's Flexibility with Different Data Technologies # Import required modules from typing import Any, List, Optional, Set from mloda.provider import FeatureGroup, FeatureSet from mloda.user import Feature, FeatureName, Options, Index, Link, JoinSpec from mloda_plugins.feature_group.input_data.read_file_feature import ReadFileFeature # Define the index for the join index = Index(("order_id",)) # Extend ReadFileFeature to provide index columns class ReadFileFeatureJoin(ReadFileFeature): @classmethod def index_columns(cls) -> Optional[List[Index]]: return [index] # Define the link between the features using JoinSpec link = Link.inner(JoinSpec(ReadFileFeatureJoin, index), JoinSpec(ReadFileFeatureJoin, index)) # Create an example feature group to demonstrate joining class ExampleMlLifeCycleJoin(FeatureGroup): # Define input features with different compute frameworks def input_features(self, options: Options, feature_name: FeatureName) -> Optional[Set[Feature]]: quantity = Feature(name="quantity", compute_framework="PandasDataFrame") product_id = Feature(name="product_id", compute_framework="PyArrowTable") return {product_id, quantity} # Perform calculations on the joined data @classmethod def calculate_feature(cls, data: Any, features: FeatureSet) -> Any: print( "Data from two different sources is now combined into one feature within one data technology: \n", data, type(data), "\n", ) return {"ExampleMlLifeCycleJoin": [1, 2, 3]} # Run the pipeline result = mloda.run_all(["ExampleMlLifeCycleJoin"], data_access_collection=data_access_collection, links={link}) # Display the final result print( "Final result: ", result[0], "\nNote: As no specific compute framework was defined for the result, the output could be in either format.", ) # Summary: mloda's abstraction layer enables complex process pipelines that handle different data technologies. # This decouples processes from the underlying data structure, ensuring flexibility and scalability.
+from typing import Any, Optional from mloda.provider import FeatureGroup, FeatureSet from mloda.user import FeatureName, Options, Index, Link, JoinSpec from mloda_plugins.feature_group.input_data.read_file_feature import ReadFileFeature index = Index(("order_id",)) class ReadFileFeatureJoin(ReadFileFeature): @classmethod def index_columns(cls) -> Optional[list[Index]]: return [index] link = Link.inner(JoinSpec(ReadFileFeatureJoin, index), JoinSpec(ReadFileFeatureJoin, index)) class ExampleMlLifeCycleJoin(FeatureGroup): def input_features(self, options: Options, feature_name: FeatureName) -> Optional[set[Feature]]: quantity = Feature(name="quantity", compute_framework="PandasDataFrame") product_id = Feature(name="product_id", compute_framework="PyArrowTable") return {product_id, quantity} @classmethod def calculate_feature(cls, data: Any, features: FeatureSet) -> Any: print( "Data from two different sources is now combined into one feature within one data technology: \n", data, type(data), "\n", ) return {"ExampleMlLifeCycleJoin": [1, 2, 3]} _result = mloda.run_all(["ExampleMlLifeCycleJoin"], data_access_collection=data_access_collection, links={link}) print( "Final result: ", _result[0], "\nNote: As no specific compute framework was defined for the result, the output could be in either format.", )

 Data from two different sources is now combined into one feature within one data technology:

-Final result: pyarrow.Table
+Final result: ExampleMlLifeCycleJoin

 Note: As no specific compute framework was defined for the result, the output could be in either format.